adamhartford/ASHStatusItemPopover/README.md

+**NOTE:** This project is obsolete.
+I've reimplemented it in Swift with improvements and fixes for Mission Control and Spaces at https://github.com/adamhartford/PopStatusItem.

 # ASHStatusItemPopover
 Shows an NSPopover from the status bar.
 Uses NSWindowController with an NSPanel overlay for the look/feel and user interactions you expect in menu bar applications.